apache/nuttx/boards/mips/pic32mx/sure-pic32mx/README.txt

        Storage Demo Board," UART2 is available and is configured to used as the SYSLOG device.
 That means that all debug output will be directed out UART2.
-Debug output is not enabled by default, however, so these settings do nothing until you enable debug ouput.
+Debug output is not enabled by default, however, so these settings do nothing until you enable debug output.

         Device Drivers -> System Logging Device Options:
           CONFIG_SYSLOG_CHAR=y